DominicMachado/DominicMachado.github.io/docs/latn-101-f20/schedule-latn101-f20.md

 ### Wednesday, December 9
 - Competency quiz #3
 - Looking ahead
-- **Homework (due before class)**: Study for your final attempt at the grammatical competency quiz and continue preparing CBL portfolio for submission on December 18.
+- **Homework (due before class)**: Study for your final attempt at the grammatical competency quiz.

+***

+## Finals

+You will have the opportunity to finalize your group's lessons and have them published as a part of publicly-available repository that we will use next semester.
+The goal is to have a first draft ready by the end of the November 16/17 practicum and the entire project in final form by December 7/8 practicum.

+Additionally, you will submit a final reflection (300-500 words) on your experience in the CBL portion of the course.
+You will reflect on what you learned about the intersection of Latin and structures of power and how this relates to larger attempts to create a more just society.
+This reflection will be due by email on December 18 at 11:59 PM EST.

 [Back to top.](#top)